The Transition from Div to Table in Emails – Myths & Facts

 Formerly, tables were extensively used for web designing.
 However, things have changed and web pages are no longer designed through tables.
-The responsibility of tables has shifted to emails.
-To make sure that your subscribers view the email just the way you want it to, it’s advisable to use tables in email html code.
+Unfortunately emails are still coded like “It is 1995” as most email clients still do not support <div> tags.
+So, for your subscribers to view the email just the way you want it to, it’s advisable to use tables in email html code.
 Tables also make the job of creating responsive emails easier.

 Myth 2.
 HTML5 will not support <table> tags.

 It’s a misconception that HTML5 will not support the tags like <div> and <table>.
 Unless otherwise specified, updating the old version doesn’t mean that the new version will not support the previous features.
 This implies that you can use <table> tags with all the attached tags like <tr>, <td> tags without worrying about the support.